crmathieu/Turbix/readme.md

   A process can synchronize its execution with other processes.
 There are several ways to realize this.

-  The first and simplest method is to wait for a process completion.
+  The first and simplest method is to wait for process completion.
 A process creates a child process and waits for its death with the "m_Wait" system call.
 The parent process remains suspended during this time.